jordanyaker/vagrant-cakephp/README.md

 ## Vagrant Configuration

+(Vagrant):http://vagrantup.com is a tool which allows for easy, programmatic creation of any number of virtual environments.
+This allows for the easy creation and management of environments for not only development, but also testing and deployment.

 For this example, Vagrant version 1.1.4 was utilized.
 This version of Vagrant can be downloaded from (this page):http://downloads.vagrantup.com/tags/v1.1.4.
 The Vagrant configuration will be setup to utilize an Ubuntu 12.04 LTS (Precise Pangolin) installation as the testing environment.
 A somewhat complete listing of available boxes can be found on (this page):http://www.vagrantbox.es.

+When configuring the settings for the virtual environment, all configurations are stored in the `Vagrantfile` configuration file using the Ruby syntax.
+Currently, the environment is set for a bare configuration with the box type, network settings, and provisioning details specified.

+For more information, the Vagrant documentation is available at (http://docs.vagrantup.com/v2/):http://docs.vagrantup.com/v2/.

+## Puppet Configuration

+Although Vagrant handles the configuration and provisioning of the environment, provisioning and configuration of the environment's internal software/systems must be handled by an additional tool.
+(Puppet):https://puppetlabs.com/puppet/what-is-puppet/ is a tool available from Puppet Labs that allows for the automation of software provisioning and configuration.

+For this project, Puppet will be used to setup Apache, MySQL, and CakePHP to ensure that the environment and any necessary dependencies have been satisfied.
+The configuration files within the `config/puppet` directory will be utilized by Vagrant as part of the environment management process.
+No extra work is necessary on the part of the user in order to utilize Puppet.

+For more information, Puppet documentation can be found at (http://docs.puppetlabs.com/puppet/):http://docs.puppetlabs.com/puppet/.

 ## Setting Up The Environment